owlcs/ont-api/README.md

 Also there are new configuration options and the policy with exceptions has been changed a little.
 Nevertheless, it is always possible to use the original OWL-API or its parts in conjunction with ONT-API, for example, you can copy an ontology from the ONT-API manager to the OWL-API manager and vice versa.
-The project contains tests from the OWL-API-contract, which show the working capacity of ONT-API.
+The project contains tests from the OWL-API-contract (updated copy-paste), which show the working capacity of ONT-API.
 Also there are ONT-API specific tests.

 ## Structure (briefly)